galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 It depends on how do you measure growth.

-We usually use to measure growth only by tangible variables:
+We usually measure growth only by tangible variables:

-* status: job title, promotions
+* Status: job title, promotions
-* deliveries: projects finished, deadlines accomplished,
+* Deliveries: projects finished, deadlines accomplished
-* and material achievements: new house, new car.
+* Material achievements: new house, new car, new something else

 But 2020 came to teach us how to see growth from a different perspective: